Jami Scott, M.S., CCC-SLP

 Ms. Scott’s special interest areas include:

-• Advocacy and Educational Consulting
+• Non-Attorney Special Education Advocacy and Educational Consulting

 • Treatment and Evaluation in: